NewOrbit/twotime/README.md

 Note that the old, public package (v2.0.0) is deprecated and will be removed at some point. _Do not use this version_.

 ### Setting up .npmrc
 If necessary, set up access to the NewOrbit DevOps artefacts by following the `Connect to a feed` procedure in [Get started with npm packages in Azure Artifacts](https://learn.microsoft.com/en-us/azure/devops/artifacts/get-started-npm?view=azure-devops).
-A few things are not clear from that page:
+A few things in addition to that page:

 1. Make sure you have installed the npm package `vsts-npm-auth` first, by using `npm install vsts-npm-auth`.
 2. Your `.npmrc` file needs to have these entries: